• Skip to primary navigation

 An Overview Of Buchanan

-The history of Buchanan dates back to 1884 when James Buchanans first created the recipe for this unique liquor.
+The history of Buchanan dates back to 1884 when James Buchanan first created the recipe for this unique liquor.
 The recipe was passed down from generation to generation and eventually became popular throughout the United States.

 Buchanan is made from a blend of corn, rye, and barley.
 These grains are all mashed and distilled together to create the liquor.
 The whiskey is then aged in oak casks for several months or years, depending on the flavor that is desired.